100 Notable alumni of

 -

-Elaine Debra Kaplan is the chief judge of the United States Court of Federal Claims.
+Elaine Debra Kaplan is a judge of the United States Court of Federal Claims.
 She served as General Counsel of the United States Office of Personnel Management from 2009 to 2013, and as acting director of the office in 2013.

 -